Jamie Braddock: Fictional character biography

 Jamie is the oldest son of Dr. James and Elisabeth Braddock.
 Nearly a decade older than his siblings, the twins Brian and Elisabeth ("Betsy"), Jamie had a relatively isolated childhood.

 He made his name as a financial genius and was also a successful race car driver.
 He headed Braddock Industries, a company that flourished under his leadership.
-Eventually, Jamie discovered his brother's secret identity as Captain Britain and assisted him on several occasions.
+Eventually, He discovered his brother's secret identity as Captain Britain and assisted him on several occasions.
 In his spare time, however, Jamie started to make illegal bets and his debts grew.
 Soon he became involved with various illegal activities in order to pay his debts.
 Starting out with minor crimes, Jamie eventually became involved with robbery, murder, and slave-trading in Africa, resulting in him being kidnapped by Doctor Crocodile, an African scientist (also a former R.C.X. agent).
 He forced Jamie to contact his brother, thinking that Brian was involved with Jamie's crimes as well.
 Crocodile's witch-doctor created a hallucination for Brian so that she and Crocodile could observe Brian's reaction to the crimes Jamie had committed.
 Convinced that Brian was innocent, Crocodile told Brian the truth about his brother's actions.
 Shocked and furious, Brian abandoned Jamie to his fate.

 Jamie's treatment at the hands of Doctor Crocodile eventually fractured his mind, leading him to believe that the world around him was merely a dream.
 The torture and hallucinations forced upon him also awakened his latent mutant power; the ability to warp and restructure reality in his immediate environment.
 Sat-Yr-9, in the stolen identity of Courtney Ross, learned of Jamie's recently emerged powers, and hired the interdimensional mercenaries known as the Technet to free him.
 When confronted by the Technet, Crocodile revealed Jamie's crimes to the Technet.
 The group turned on Jamie, attacking him, but he defeated them easily and erased their memories of these events.
 He then used his power to transform Doctor Crocodile into an actual crocodile and departed with Sat-Yr-9.
 Jamie was taken to his family home, Braddock Manor, where he used his reality warping powers to change things back to the way they were in his youth, even resurrecting his family's housekeeper (who was also his childhood nanny), Emma Collins.